tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/Activities/08-Stu_CAD/README.md

 6. Annualize the forecast from the step above for interpretability.

 7. Plot the forecast of the annual EUR to USD volatility over the next five days.
-Is risk expected to increase or decrease over the next five days?

 ---